jtsteinbach/sandbox/README.md

 ### `sb journal [-n <count>]`

-The append-only operation log: every save, merge, undo, restore, branch, switch, and deploy, each with its timestamp, detail, and chain link.
-Ends by re-verifying the chain and telling you so.
-This is the answer to "what actually happened in this repository?" — including things `log` doesn't show, like switches and deploys.
+The append-only operation log, with meaningful detail for **every** operation type: ref moves with old → new hashes and any bypass flags, releases, switches, branch removals, lock releases (with `· forced` when `--force` was used), ignore rules, shared/durability changes, identity registrations, and pack/export/unpack events.
+Ends by re-verifying the chain.
+This is the answer to "what actually happened in this repository?"

 ### `sb info`